evkx/evkx.github.io/content/models/lotus/eletre/Eletre_S/_index.md

 You can choose between two sound systems on the Lotus Eletre S. With the KEF Premium Audio system, you get 15 speakers with a max system output of 1380 watts.
 With the KEF Reference Audio system, you get 23 speakers with a max system output of 2160 watts.

-In addition, with the a standard in-car navigation system, you get the help you need to find your destination.
+In addition, with the standard in-car navigation system, you get the help you need to find your destination.
 Furthermore, the Lotus Eletre S supports Android Auto and Apple CarPlay.
 This functionality allows you to present your phone's screen in the car's screen so you can run apps like Google Maps or Waze.

 The model has 3 USB-C connections as standard.
 The model has 1 USB-A connections as standard.
 ## Lights